kobben/Vega-Lite/README.md

 # Vega-Lite
-Tests of Vega-Lite fro cartography
+Tests of Vega-Lite for cartography